webpy/webpy.github.com/tutorial2.en.md

     post_data=web.input(name=[])

-`web.insert` inserts values into the database table `todo` and gives you back the ID of the new row. `seeother` redirects users to that ID.
+`web.insert` inserts values into the database table `todo` and gives you back the ID of the new row. `seeother` redirects users to that URL.

 Quickly: `web.transact()` starts a transaction. `web.commit()` commits it; `web.rollback()` rolls it back. `web.update` works just like `web.insert` except instead of returning the ID it takes it (or a string `WHERE` clause) after the table name.